The Oxford Character Project team visits Universidad Anáhuac México for a learning exchange

 IMG 5176

-We are delighted to share that the Oxford Character Project (OCP) collaborated with the Anáhuac University in Mexico to deliver a workshop on character and leadership.
+Followed by a successful learning exchange in Spain in mid-March, the Oxford Character Project (OCP) team collaborated with the Anáhuac University in Mexico to deliver a workshop on character and leadership on 29th and 30th March 2023.
 Dr Barnanas Aspray and Dr Corey Crossan from OCP travelled to Mexico to share the pedagogy, curriculum, and lessons learned from the Global Leadership Initiative programme in Oxford with educators in Mexico.

-The learning exchange between the two universities started with a series of presentations and discussions, followed by a co-creation process to adapt the resources to the local context in Mexico.
-After two days of preparation and collaboration, on the 29th and 30th of March, 30 undergraduate students gathered to participate in the leadership programme, co-facilitated by the OCP and the Anáhuac University team.
-Prof Verónica Fernández Espinosa from UFV Madrid also joined the OCP team as an external consultant to enrich the programme.
+The learning exchange between the two universities started with a series of presentations and discussions, followed by a co-creation process to adapt the resources to the local context.
+After two days of preparation and collaboration, 30 undergraduate students who were already part of 8 existing leadership development programmes at Anahuac University gathered to participate in the workshop.
+In addition to OCP teaching team, Prof Verónica Fernández Espinosa from UFV Madrid also engaged with the students an external consultant to enrich the programme and employ the learnings from the previous workshop in Madrid, Spain.